Search MENU

 • anything you have bought with your own money,

-• any hire purchase or layby items in your name, and
+• any hire purchase or layby items in your name; and

-You can’t take:
+You cannot take:

 Grey areas